Flawed EU engine tests caught in VW headlights

 But software cheats are hard to root out.
 The VW device came to light only when the carmaker disclosed it after a year of investigation, when the U.S. watchdog threatened to halt new certifications until sky-high real emissions were explained.

-Renault (RENA.PA), PSA Peugeot Citroen (PEUP.PA) and Fiat Chrysler (FCHA.MI) have all denied breaching test rules, and the European Carmakers Association said on Wednesday there was “no evidence that this is an industry-wide issue”.
+Renault, PSA Peugeot Citroen and Fiat Chrysler have all denied breaching test rules, and the European Carmakers Association said on Wednesday there was “no evidence that this is an industry-wide issue”.

 Either way, the test cycle review will introduce routine real-world tests in 2017 and limit the degree to which their results can be undercut by lab scores, its advocates say.